zzzprojects/learn-orm/tutorials/ncalc/functions.md

 | in                | Returns whether an element is in a set of values.	                                          |
 | if                | Returns a value based on a condition.	                                                      |

-Let's consider the following simple example which shows the usage of built-in functions.
+Let's consider the following simple example, which shows the usage of built-in functions.

 ```csharp
 public static void Example1()